xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 3. Export the scenario package if another user should run the same flow.
 4. Run the scenario from the Run panel.

+Validation should be used before a handoff because it checks whether the scenario references still point to the data that exists in the workspace.

 ![Validate and export scenario](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-ValidateAndExport.png)

 ![Scenario run empty](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-run.png)

 When the scenario is running or finished, use the graph and detail panel to inspect the current state.
+The runner shows scenario status, started session count and event count, and provides **Run scenario** and **Clear run** actions.

 ![Scenario run filled](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-run-filled.png)